The Journal of Arthur Stirling

 The Journal of Arthur Stirling is a novel by author Upton Sinclair, published in 1903.
 It is written in a first-person perspective, with the main fictional character being Arthur Stirling.
-Stirling, unknown poet and writer sets out to write his first poem, The Captive.
+Stirling, an unknown poet and writer, sets out to write his first poem, The Captive.
 He begins writing a journal to help him further his work as an artist—the novel being the journal.
 The novel begins with an introduction by a character who calls himself, "S."; Stirling already dead by suicide, sends S. a copy of the journal, as well as The Captive for him to read.
 S. explains the production of the novel in a sense of tribute to Stirling.

 Sinclair planted an obituary for Stirling in The New York Times "to raise a sensation", but was widely criticized by journalists and editors for the hoax.

 Upton Sinclair's original version is currently in the Public Domain.

 Reception

+A reviewer in The Athenaeum wrote: